chraibi/hirai_tarui/readme.md

 # Hirai and Tarui Crowd Simulation Model

-This repository implements the pedestrian dynamics model proposed by **Hirai and Tarui** (1975) for simulating the behavior of crowds under panic conditions.
-The model incorporates psychological and environmental factors, including wall repulsion, attraction to exits, and social interaction.
+This repository implements the pedestrian dynamics model proposed by **Hirai and Tarui** (1975) for simulating the behavior of crowds.

 ---